mvs-org/docs-mvs-org/source/docs/assets-operations.md

         This custom model has the same effect with the above example.
         It's unlock quantity and time interval is specified by arrays.
     ```
+8. Usage
+	* How to specify attenuation model param?
+		The param is specified in `issue` and `secondaryissue` command, through `-m [--model]` option.
+	* How to know the locked asset quantity?
+		Through `getaccountasset` and `getaddressasset` command, is the value corresponding to key "locked_quantity".
+	* How to know the attenuation model param?
+		Through `gettx` and `lsittxs` comand, is the string corresponding to key "attenuation_model_param".
+	* How is the locked asset be unlocked?
+		The locked asset is unlocked according to the block height.
+No need to manually unlock them, and it can be spend directly if the locked time interval is passed.
+And the unlocked quantity is also calulated automatically.

 ## About asset cert